Young Sherlock Holmes (books): Reception

 Chicago Tribune gave Death Cloud a positive review stating:

 For a reader who has outgrown the Hardy Boys' adventures but still seeks mystery-solving plots, Andrew Lane's invention of a teenage Sherlock Holmes will seem timely.

 Graham Moore, author of The Sherlockian, reviewed Death Cloud for The New York Times and stated:

 Lane is attempting a curious feat: to update and adapt Sherlock Holmes for a new generation, much the way Guy Ritchie has done with a swashbuckling Sherlock on screen....Yet, in the end, the novel strives to rescue Holmes from the prejudices of his creator, and thereby expand the pool of Holmes devotees.
 For that we can all be grateful.

 Adaptation

-A streaming series adaptation entitled Young Sherlock is in production for Prime Video, with Guy Ritchie directing, and Hero Fiennes Tiffin starring as Holmes.
+A television adaptation entitled Young Sherlock was produced for Prime Video, with Guy Ritchie directing, and Hero Fiennes Tiffin starring as Holmes.

-Matthew Parkhill is to serve as showrunner with Peter Harness, Kt Roberts, and Steve Thompson on the writing team.
-Filming is to take place in Cardiff, Wales.
+Matthew Parkhill served as showrunner with Peter Harness, Kt Roberts, and Steve Thompson on the writing team.
+Filming took place in Cardiff, Wales.

+The series premiered March 4, 2026.